secretstartups/handbook/support/support-ops/documentation/zendesk_global_apps.html.md

 ### GitLab User Lookup

-This app looks in Salesforce and GitLab.com for a contact or account based on the requestor’s email address.
+This app looks in Salesforce and GitLab.com for a contact or account based on the requestor’s email address and provided GitLab.com username.
 If it finds a GitLab.com account, it will present some basic account information as well as the membership of the user (and the corresponding plans of said memberships).

 App information: